Choose:

 Oxbridge Applications

 The process for applying to Oxford and Cambridge is very similar to the process for applying to other UK universities, with a few key differences.
-Applications to Oxford and Cambridge are done through UCAS, but with an early deadline of the 15th of October each year (16th of October for 2024 entry).
+Applications to Oxford and Cambridge are done through UCAS, but with an early deadline in mid October.
 As one of their five UCAS choices, applicants can apply to either Oxford or Cambridge, but not both.
 Unlike other universities, applications are made to a specific college within the university, although applicants also have the option of submitting an ‘open’ application, in which case the university allocates the applicant to a college depending on how many applicants each college has had.

-UCAS has announced that for the 2025 Entry (applicants applying to start University in 2025), the Personal Statement will be replaced by a series of questions.
+For the 2025 Entry (applicants applying to start University in 2025), the UCAS Personal Statement will likely remain the same format as previous years (a 4,000-character Personal Statement).

-Instead of a 4,000-character Personal Statement, applicants will answer specific questions (pending confirmation), focusing on the following areas: Motivation for Course; Preparedness for Course; Preparation through other experiences; Extenuating circumstances; Preparedness for study; Preferred Learning Styles.
+In 2026 Entry or later (pending confirmation), UCAS may replace the Personal Statement by a series of questions, focusing on areas such as Motivation for Course; Preparedness for Course; Preparation through other experiences; Extenuating circumstances; Preparedness for study; Preferred Learning Styles.

 At Cana, we keep track of the latest changes and updates related to UCAS.
-Come discuss with us to plan ahead for the Personal Statement change!
+Come discuss with us to plan ahead for the Personal Statement!

 Changes in Cambridge Assessment Admissions Testing (CAAT) (2025 Entry)